Discovery and Settlement

 For centuries, Christmas Island's isolation and rugged coasts provided natural barriers to settlement.
 British and Dutch navigators first included the island on their charts from the early seventeenth century, and Captain William Mynors of the East India Ship Company vessel, the Royal Mary, named the island when he arrived on Christmas Day, 25th December, 1643.
 He was unable to land, however, and it was not until 1688, when the English buccaneering ship Cygnet arrived under Captain Swan, that the first recorded landing took place.

-William Dampier: A New Voyage around the World (1699)
+Sources: William Dampier: A New Voyage Round the World (1699)

 H L Burstyn: 'Science Pays Off: Sir John Murray and the Christmas Island Phosphate Industry' 1886-1914.
 Social Studies of Science 1975 Public Record Office, England Colonial Office Correspondence/Straits Settlements.